-at the head office in Milan, since 2016 the new heating and air conditioning unit equipped with geothermal heat pumps has used groundwater as the principle thermal carrier.
+• at the head office in Milan, since 2016 the new heating and air conditioning unit equipped with geothermal heat pumps has used groundwater as the principle thermal carrier.
 The groundwater is drawn from a shaft and channelled into the system for use in the heating or air conditioning systems before being returned in its original condition to the groundwater reserves via two return channels.
-The quantity of water used and recycled by the heat pump in 2020 was 247,894 m and corresponds to approximately 10% of the Group's annual water intake.
-The chemical and physical characteristics (pH, suspended solids,
+The quantity of water used and recycled by the heat pump in 2020 was 247,894 m3 and corresponds to approximately 10% of the Group's annual water intake.
+The chemical and physical characteristics (pH, suspended solids, BOD, COD, metals, aromatic solvents, chlorinated aromatic solvents, aliphatic solvents and surfactants) of the wastewater, non-potable groundwater and potable water from the mains supply are monitored at the Milan plant on a monthly basis.
+Furthermore, in response to the problems encountered with regard to the correct flow rate from the intake well, in order to ensure the proper functioning of the heating and cooling system, a new well was excavated in 2019 and 2020 to replace the one previously in use.
+A project is also currently underway to reduce overloading municipal drains which reach critical levels during large storms.
+In fact, water from the company drain will be collected in detention tanks and progressively released into the municipal drains.